 On March 6, 2017, the Company successfully completed a registered Rights Offering to existing stockholders raising net proceeds of approximately \$19.7 million in which it sold 13.7 million Units at \$1.47 per Unit, which was the closing price of the Company's common stock on that date.
 Each Unit consisted of a share of the Company's common stock and a warrant to purchase an additional share of the Company's stock for \$1.47.
 The warrants have a five-year life and trade on Nasdaq under the symbol EYESW.
-At the Company's discretion, the warrants are redeemable on 30 days' notice (i) at any time 24 months after the date of issuance, (ii) if the shares of its common stock are trading at 200% of the Subscription Price for 15 consecutive trading days and (iii) if all of the independent directors vote in favor of redeeming the warrants.
+At the Company's discretion, the warrants are redeemable on 30 days' notice (i) at any time 24 months after the date of issuance, (ii) if the shares of its common stock are trading at 200% or higher than the Subscription Price for 15 consecutive trading days and (iii) if all of the independent directors vote in favor of redeeming the warrants.
 Holders may be able to sell or exercise warrants prior to any announced redemption date and the Company will redeem outstanding warrants not exercised by the announced redemption date for a nominal amount of \$0.01 per Warrant.
-No liability was required for this warrant redemption amount as the probability of any redemptions was deemed remote based upon the terms.
-For purposes of recording this transaction, the Company allocated the proceeds from the offering between the common stock and warrants issued based on their relative fair values on the date of \$0.64 per warrant, calculated as of March 6.
-Accordingly, the relative fair value assigned to the common stock was \$1.02 per share and the relative fair value assigned to the warrants was \$0.45 per warrant.
-The Company is using these proceeds to invest in its business to expand sales and marketing efforts, enhance current products, gain regulatory approvals for additional indications, and continue research and development into next generation technology.
+The Company deemed it appropriate not to record the liability for this warrant redemption amount as the probability of any redemptions was deemed remote based upon its terms.
+For purposes of recording this transaction, the Company allocated the proceeds from the offering between the common stock and warrants issued based on their relative fair values on the date of \$0.64 per warrant, calculated as of March 6, 2017.
+Accordingly, the relative fair value assigned to the common stock was \$1.02 per share and the relative fair value assigned to the company is using these proceeds to invest in its business to expand sales and marketing efforts, enhance current products, gain regulatory approvals for additional indications, and continue research and development into next generation technology.